bcoles/kasld/docs/usage.md

-When KASLR is disabled or unsupported there is no slide, so the resolved quantities themselves are the answer: the same rows the Layout table would carry, written as lines rather than a table because with nothing randomized the `Candidates` and `Align` columns hold nothing.
+When KASLR is disabled or unsupported there is no slide, so the resolved quantities themselves are the answer: the same rows the Layout table would carry, written as lines rather than a table because with nothing randomized the `Candidates` and `Grain` columns hold nothing.
 They are drawn from the same row model, so a posture that reports fewer quantities than another format is not possible.
 A remark follows where the compile-time default is not the resolved base, saying whether the evidence rules the default out.